facebook/create-react-app/packages/react-scripts/template/README.md

 **The above step is important!**<br>
 Create React App uses the `homepage` field to determine the root URL in the built HTML file.

-Now, whenever you run `npm run build`, you will see a cheat sheet with instructions on how to deploy to GitHub pages:
+Now, whenever you run `npm run build`, you will see a cheat sheet with instructions on how to deploy to GitHub pages.

 To publish it at [http://myusername.github.io/my-app](http://myusername.github.io/my-app), run: